 I am board certified in Endocrinology, Diabetes and Metabolism and Internal Medicine.
-As the acting medical director of General Endocrinology at Memorial Healthcare System, I treat patients with a variety of conditions, including Type 1 and Type 2 diabetes, thyroid disease, adrenal conditions, calcium and metabolic bone disorders, pituitary disorders and endocrine disorders that complicate pregnancy.
+As the Chief of General Endocrinology at Memorial Healthcare System, I treat patients with a variety of conditions, including Type 1 and Type 2 diabetes, thyroid disease, adrenal conditions, calcium and metabolic bone disorders, pituitary disorders and endocrine disorders that complicate pregnancy.

 I am a caring and hard-working physician, determined to help provide individualized evidence-based care to my patients.
 It is their motivation and drive that inspires me to do my best.
 I like spending time with my patients, developing both short- and long-term relationships with them, and helping make a difference in their lives.
 Being able to use my experience to help my patients meet their health goals is the best aspect of being a doctor.

 Creating the General Endocrinology Department at Memorial Healthcare System is the career accomplishment that makes me proudest.